Published on Sunday, July 10, 2016 by Chittorgarh.com Team | Modified on Tuesday, February 12, 2019

 No, NRIs do not require any permission to invest through IPO.

-No. NRIs can sell IPO shares without any approval.
+No. An NRI can sell IPO shares without any approval.

 Note that, while seeking the credit of sale proceeds to NRE/NRO account, the bank should be provided with the details regarding date of allotment and cost of acquisition to calculate the taxes, if any.